Jimmy062006/ESIClient.Dotcore/docs/CorporationApi.md

 Get corporation structures

 Get a list of corporation structures.
-This route's version includes the changes to structures detailed in this blog: https://www.eveonline.com/article/upwell-2.0-structures-changes-coming-on-february-13th  - --  This route is cached for up to 3600 seconds  - -- Requires one of the following EVE corporation role(s): StationManager
+This route's version includes the changes to structures detailed in this blog: https://www.eveonline.com/article/upwell-2.0-structures-changes-coming-on-february-13th  - --  This route is cached for up to 3600 seconds  - -- Requires one of the following EVE corporation role(s): Station_Manager

 ### Example
 ```csharp